• Skip to primary navigation

 • Tip: If the mixture is very sticky add half a tablespoon of flour at a time until you have a thicker consistency (normally no more than 2 tablespoons is needed).

 • Add the breadcrumbs to a plate and add the parmesan and a pinch of salt and pepper, mix through.
-Add the egg to a bowl and whisk and add 2 heaped tablespoon to another plate.
+Add the egg to a bowl and whisk and add 2 heaped tbsp to another plate.

 • Using a tablespoon of ricotta and chicken at a time, shape the croquettes.
 Roll them in flour then dip in the egg and roll in the breadcrumbs.
 Place in the fridge for 30 minutes or until needed.